Published on January 8th, 2018 | by Jelena D0

 There will certainly be some point in your research and writing when you throw your hands up in the absurdity of it all.
 Why bother with nitpicky footnotes?
 Who cares if the commas are here, periods are there?
 Why can’t I write things in my own style?
 These are legitimate questions.
 It may appear to you that professors are a bunch of sadists, whose only joy is getting students to fret over arcane points of style and grammar.

-The primary goal of writing is communication.
+Whether you are writing something simple as book reports, or you are dwelling into the depths of a research paper, the primary goal of writing is always communication.
 While you may be more relaxed about points of style in your speech, you need to be exact in written communication.
 Good writing is precise and clear.
 Don’t confuse using a lot of big words with being a good writer.
 Learning about how to style a research paper properly will help you learn how to communicate clearly.
 Using standard notation for things like footnotes and bibliography entries enable your teacher to identify your outside sources and see that you have cited them correctly.

 It bears repeating: the process of writing a research paper will be rewarding and useful in many different areas throughout your life.